casper-sdks/project-terminus/README.md

-Click on Execute Project Terminus in the left hand panel highlighted below
+Click on Execute Terminus in the left hand panel highlighted below

 ![image-02](img/image-02.png)